A few quick thoughts on the 2010 Finca Flichman Dedicado from Mendoza, Argentina.

 On the palate the fruit becomes a tad more pronounced but the cornucopia of spices are still running the show with each one jockeying for favor as the wine evolves in the glass.
 Medium-plus tannins are firm but soften with around 45 minutes of air.
 Medium-plus acidity maintains freshness and balances the full-bodied fruit.
 Long finish ends on the spice–particularly tobacco.

-This is a wine begging to be paired with a juicy prime-rib steak and savored over the course of a long dinner.
+This is a wine begging to be paired with a juicy prime-rib steak.
+It’s something worth savoring over the course of a long dinner.

-For $30-35, it offers a lot of heft and depth that is probably under-priced compared to equivalent quality wines from California and Washington.
+For $30-35, this wine offers a lot of heft and depth.
+Truthfully, it is probably under-priced compared to equivalent quality wines from California and Washington.